khairyo/drivejiejie/README.md

 **Overview**: A chatbot built on Ollama AI that provides dynamic and insightful responses.
 **Functionality**: Click the chatbot icon on the bottom right and ask a question.
 The chatbot answers inquiries regarding driving, such as "how do I decide what type of petrol to buy" or "how do I change my car oil," adding convenience.

-The chatbot uses the llama3:8b Ollama model, which generally provides accurate responses.
+The chatbot uses the llama3:8b Ollama model, chosen for its accurate responses.
 However, due to CPU limitations, it may take some time to respond.
 For reference, on a laptop with an Intel(R) Core(TM) i7-1065G7 CPU @ 1.30GHz 1.50GHz, it took approximately 45 seconds to answer the question "how to change my car oil".

 ### Typical Map Features